-Ever wonder how electricity and natural gas are priced for small businesses?
+Ever wonder how the prices of electricity and natural gas are determined for small businesses?
 It’s an important question if you want to understand where your business’s energy costs come from.
 There are quite a few charges and fees that combine to make up your total costs, and each of them are worth knowing.
 This is in addition to the external factors that have an effect on the price you pay for energy.

-By breaking down your small business’s energy price and understanding all the associated charges, you’ll be able to determine what your biggest energy expenses are and start taking steps to reduce them.
+By breaking down your monthly costs and understanding all the components of your electricity price, you’ll be able to determine what your biggest energy expenses are and start taking steps to reduce them.

-The total energy price for your small business is made up of various charges and fees.
-Some of these charges can be controlled through your energy usage patterns, while others are determined solely by your energy provider, or by the market.
+As far as who sets your business’s electricity price, the total cost is actually made up of various charges and fees.
+Some of these charges can be controlled through your energy usage patterns, while others are determined solely by your energy provider, or by the changes in the market.

-Although the exact names and costs may differ depending on your energy provider or utility, here are some of the more common charges and fees that help determine the price of electricity for businesses.
+Although the exact names and costs may differ depending on who your energy provider is, here are some of the more common charges and fees that help determine the price of electricity for businesses.

 The rate you pay for the actual energy you use is known as your price of supply.
 What this price is and how often it changes will depend on how your energy plan and rate are structured.
 For example, you may have a fixed- or variable-rate energy plan, or a “blend” of multiple plans.
 Each plan option offers a different price of supply, so the one you choose will have an impact on your business’s overall energy pricing.